 Transfer Leadership Scholars are asked to maintain a commitment to community outreach each academic year that engages and bridges their home and sending communities with the communities at the university, in the Bronzeville neighborhood, and the city of Chicago.
 Additionally, recipients of the Transfer Leadership Scholarship must make satisfactory academic progress towards completing their degree.

-Students applying for the Transfer Leadership Scholarship must submit their general application and their supporting Transfer Leadership Scholarship Application documents at the same time.
+Students applying for the Transfer Leadership Scholarship must submit their scholarship application within 3 days of submitting their general application.
 Applicants are awarded the Transfer Leadership Scholarship at the time of admission.
 To be considered, students must submit application and all necessary documents by:

 - March 15 for Fall 2024 start term applicants